Gifts for the Woman Who Wants Nothing (that she’ll secretly love)

 Glass Display Box

-I love this idea for a keepsake box that I could store on the top of the bookshelf for safekeeping.
+I love the idea of having a keepsake box that I could store on the top of the bookshelf for safekeeping.

 But at the same time, I could still see what’s inside.

-This box can tuck away nicely on a bookshelf yet makes nice decor at the same time.
+This box can tuck away nicely on a bookshelf while also being decorative.

 Section heading: "Homemaking Gifts"